 Year 3 (Placement)

-You may choose to complete an optional 40-week placement (or a minimum of 30-weeks for 2017 entry) or a short 8 week industrial work placement which can be carried out anywhere in the world.
+You may choose to complete an optional 30-week minimum placement or a short 8 week industrial work placement which can be carried out anywhere in the world.
 You'll get an opportunity to include a period of academic study during this time.
 The placement year offers a chance to gain experience and make contacts for the future.

 Year 3/4 (Final year)